deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 We first tested whether models trained with limited Gaussian attention can achieve similar performance as models that were trained on full self-attention.
 We trained models with $c = 5$ and $c=10$ and compared them to the performance of the base model.
 For our base experiments, we used three self-attention heads per layer and six layers in total.

-Our evaluation metric for all models was next-token cross-entropy loss against a corpus of Shakespeare texts.Training is optimied with Adam and a learning rate of 0.0001.
+Our evaluation metric for all models was next-token cross-entropy loss against a corpus of Shakespeare texts.Training is optimized with Adam and a learning rate of 0.0001.

 Base experiment results are shown below.